royalapplications/docs/src/r2021/royalserver/components/document-store/multi-factor-authentication/totp/configuration-of-totp-provider.md

 When done, you are presented with a Secret that you can copy and provide to the user and a QR Code that can be scanned by the Authenticator app directly.
 At a later time, you can click on **Show Secret...** for TOTP enrolled users as well.

+> [!WARNING]
-> **Attention - TOTP time sensitivity**
+> **TOTP time sensitivity**
-> The machine where Royal Server is installed and also the client machine where Royal TS/X is running need to have the correct time  in order to make TOTP work (use Time Services to ensure this).
+> The machine where Royal Server is installed and the client machine where Royal TS/X is running need to have the correct time in order to make TOTP work.
+Use Time Services to ensure this.